Gain practice with the five “fundamental verbs” that are the building blocks in the “grammar of data wrangling”, as implemented in the dplyr

 The verbs are:

-You will probably want to look at the reference sheet from time to time.
+You will probably want to look at the reference sheet or the slides from time to time.
 Remember that knowing how to look things up is an important skill!
 Nobody memorizes everything.

 Code: